dataquestio/project-walkthroughs/baseball_games/README.md

 In this project, we'll predict future season stats for baseball players.
 Specifically, we'll predict how many home runs a player will hit next season.
 We'll first download baseball season data using pybaseball and clean it.
 We'll do feature selection using a sequential feature selector to identify the most promising predictors for machine learning.
 We'll then train an xgboost model to predict future season HRs.
 We'll measure error and improve the model.

-At the end, you'll have a model that can predict future season WAR, along with next steps to improve the model.
+At the end, you'll have a model that can predict future season HRs, along with next steps to improve the model.

 **Project Steps**